Chapter 1: Sylvanna's Final Adventure

 Morrigan stalked off first, with Sylvanna quickening her pace to catch up with her.
 Their voices rose in hurried discussion, bitter words floating back to the rest of their companions.

-"Let them talk," Leliana cautioned in a low tone, as Alistair considered interrupting the pair.
+"Let them talk," Leliana cautioned, as Alistair considered interrupting the pair.

 "What's going on with those two?
 Do I really want to know?"